Village of the Damned (1960)

 Double damnit!

 TRISK ANALYSIS: Welcome back Triskelions!
-To wrap up March, we are going back to Midwich, but this time it's time to look at the original theatrical adaptation that inspired Carpenter's remake.
+To wrap up April, we are going back to Midwich, but this time we’re taking a look at the original theatrical adaptation that inspired Carpenter's remake.

-The movie opens non Doctor Gordon Zellaby contacting his brother in law, Major Alan Bernard about their weekend plans.
+The movie opens on Doctor Gordon Zellaby contacting his brother-in-law, Major Alan Bernard about their weekend plans.
 He then promptly proceeds to pass out, as does the entire village of Midwich.

 Alan hurries to the village, and as he's approaching, he runs into one of the local bobbies, looking for the bus that runs into town, and hasn't shown up.